Abhi0556/Final-year-project/README.md

 This comprehensive set of features aims to create a robust and user-friendly Coffee Management System, catering to both business operations and customer interactions.

-Certainly!
-When using PostgreSQL as the database for your Coffee Management System, you'll likely employ a combination of backend and frontend technologies to build a robust and efficient software solution.
-Here's a list of technologies commonly used in such projects:

 # Technologies Used:

 Backend Technologies: